Do property managers need insurance?

 If you hire, rent, or borrow vehicles for work, hired and non-owned auto insurance is the right policy for you.
 This also extends coverage to you and your employees in the event personal vehicles are being used for work-related purposes.

 Also known as excess liability insurance, umbrella policies are a little something extra–in the very best way.

-If you feel that the coverage limits offered by your liability insurance policies are not high enough, you can purchase additional liability coverage through an umbrella policy to significantly increase the coverage limits on all your other policies.
+If you feel that the limits on your policies are not high enough, you can purchase extra liability coverage.
+An umbrella policy increases the coverage limits on all your other policies.